bhargavpanth/protocols/osi.md

 ### Datalink layer

 This layer sits right above the Physical layer.
 From the TCP/IP perspective, this layer can be thought of as the abstraction responsible for fetching the MAC address for a given IP address.
 This typically is done with the help of protocols such as Address Resolution Protocol (ARP) and Reverse Address Resolution Protocol (RARP) for incoming packets.

+This layer is again slightly far from a backend developer and anyone wishing to build application at the top most layer, may find no use understanding.

 ### Network layer
 ### Transport layer